railsadminteam/rails_admin/docs/railsadmin-dsl.md

 If you have :user_id field with a user association, use :user as the attribute

-In fact the first examples `group :default` configuration is unnecessary as the default group has already initialized all fields and belongs to associations for itself.
+In fact the first examples `group :default` configuration is unnecessary as the default group has already initialized all fields and associations for itself.

 **Field groupings - toggles**